Six Pack Beach Volleyball

 18U OVA Premier Division Tournaments 1 x 3rd

-Attending Team Ontario 2023 March Break Camp and Tournament in Costa Rica
+Attended Team Ontario 2023 March Break Camp in Costa Rica

 Team Ontario Beach 2022